Divine-Gaadi/Bike_Sharing_Demand_Prediction/README.md

 # Predict Bike Sharing Demand with AutoGluon

-## Introduction to AWS Machine Learning Final Project
-This project focuses on using AWS open-source AutoML library, AutoGluon to predict the bike sharing demand using the Kaggle Bike Sharing demand dataset.
-AutoGluon automates machine learning tasks by training tabular dataest with multiple machine learning models with just a few lines of code.
 ## Overview
 This project focuses on predicting bike rental demand using machine learning algorithms.
 The dataset, sourced from Kaggle, consists of historical bike rental data including weather conditions, time, and other relevant factors.
 By leveraging this dataset, I aim to develop a model that accurately forecasts the number of bikes required in a given time period, allowing bike-sharing companies to optimize their inventory and meet customer demand effectively.
 The predictions were uploaded on kaggle to compete in the bike sharing demand competition.